 PLU named Top 10 Peace Corps producer in the country

-PLU and UPS Marketing & Communication
+PLU Marketing & Communication

-TACOMA, WASH.
-(April 15, 2019) — Pacific Lutheran University ranks fifth on the Peace Corps’ recently published list of top volunteer-producing colleges and universities in 2019.
+PLU ranks fifth on the Peace Corps’ recently published list of top volunteer-producing colleges and universities in 2019.
 There are 14 Lutes currently volunteering with Peace Corps in countries around the world.

-Katherine Wiley, PLU’s Peace Corps Prep Program Coordinator and anthropology professor, credits the institution’s commitment to global studies and public service for its high numbers of recent Peace Corps volunteers.
+Dr. Katherine Wiley, PLU’s Peace Corps Prep Program Coordinator and anthropology professor, credits the institution’s commitment to global studies and public service for its high numbers of recent Peace Corps volunteers.

 “It demonstrates how our students are interested in the Peace Corps and how deeply committed they are to service,” Wiley said.
 “While the ranking focuses on Peace Corps, it also suggests how in general so many of our students choose to pursue service after graduation in other organizations similar to Peace Corps and in a variety of kinds of work.”